-Service Completion (Discharge Report)
+Project Completion Report (Discharge Report)

-Five business days prior to ceasing services, the Consultant will provide a written report with summary of findings to include recommendations for the client's continued success.
-The Consultant will provide a copy of the written Discharge Summary to the Service Provider and DBH.
+Five business days prior to ceasing services, the Consultant will provide a written report with summary of findings to include recommendations for the Population-Based projects continued success.
+The Consultant will provide a copy of the written Discharge Summary to the Population-Based Service Provider and DBH.
 The report will include, at a minimum:

-- Date of Discharge from services;
+- Completion Date;

 - Reason for referral;

 - Identified behaviors/issues;

 - Summary of interventions/Strategies;

 - Summary of Training;

 - Client's/Stakeholder's response to Behavioral/Implementation plan;

 - Agency/Stakeholder response to behavioral plan and trainings;

 - Recommendations;

 - Identified problems/issues (system, agency, CBC, etc.); and

 - Conclusions/Summary Statement